SwaroopGiri/AWS-SAP-C02-Notes/README.md

 The main difference is that in the immutable update, the new instances serve traffic alongside the old ones, while in the blue/green this doesn't happen (you have an instant complete switch from old to new).

 All-at-once deployment means all traffic is shifted from the original environment to the replacement environment all at once.
 All at Once deployment offers the shortest deployment time but it will incur downtime as the instances are upgraded.

+Rolling with additional batch is only applicable in Elastic Beanstalk

+Rolling Splits the instances into batches and deploys to one batch at a time

+Rolling with additional batch Splits the deployments into batches but for the first batch creates new EC2 instances instead of deploying on the existing EC2 instances

+Immutable environment updates ensure that configuration changes that require replacing instances are applied efficiently and safely

+Canary deployments are preferred for lambda

 ## Elastic Container Service (ECS)